Berkanksz/Berkanksz/README.md

 ## About Me

 Computer Engineer specializing in **deep learning, computer vision, and full-stack development**.
-I have hands-on experience deploying ML pipelines to production, building CNN-based recognition systems, and optimizing backend APIs for high-volume data processing.
-I've worked on cross-cultural teams across Turkey, Cyprus, and Bulgaria, and I care about turning research-grade models into real, working products.
+I have hands on experience deploying ML pipelines to production, building CNN based recognition systems, and optimizing backend APIs for high-volume data processing.
+I've worked on cross cultural teams across Turkey, Cyprus, and Bulgaria, and I care about turning research grade models into real, working products.

 ## Experience